eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 **Free and clear:** CoffeeScript, Haskell, Python.

 **Special mention:** Lisp, just, in general.
 Inform 7 has an indented style, but it still requires semicolons.
+MUMPS doesn't support nesting at all, but I believe there are extensions that use dots to indicate it.

 Here's some interesting trivia.
 JavaScript, Lua, and Python all optionally allow semicolons at the end of a statement, but the way each language determines line continuation is very different.